shuhaowu/remote-for-pianoteq/README.md

   by 7.5 API as far as I can tell.
 - Ability to control the velocity curve preset.
 Again, not available in the API as far as I can tell.

-Known issues:

-- If an error occurred while changing settings, the UI will be stuck in a disabled state.
-This is because the error handling code hasn't been written yet as this is still a proof-of-concept.

 Running this
 ------------